ncatlab/nlab-content/pages/9/5/2/0/259/content.md

 ### Higher associahedra in quasi-categories

-While the geometric definition of [[(∞,1)-category]] in terms of quasi-categories eleganty captures all the higher categorical data automatically, it may be of interest in applications to explicitly extract the associators and higher associators encoded by this structure, that would show up any any algebraic definition of the same categorical structure.
+While the geometric definition of [[(∞,1)-category]] in terms of quasi-categories eleganty captures all the higher categorical data automatically, it may be of interest in applications to explicitly extract the associators and higher associators encoded by this structure, that would show up in any [[algebraic definition of higher categories|algebraic definition of the same categorical structure]], such as [[algebraic quasi-categories]].

 For a discussion of this see